angelhof/angelhof.github.io/teaching/spring-2026-cs134/assignment1.md

     <strong>How to use RPC/<tt>call()</tt>:</strong>
     RPC lets one process call a method running in another process (or on another machine) using request/reply semantics similar to a normal function call.
-    In this assignment, the function you are calling over RPC is already defined for you (Worker.DoJob) For this and future assignments, the helper function signature to actually make an RPC call is as follows:
+    In this assignment, the function you are calling over RPC is already defined for you (Worker.DoJob).
+    For this and future assignments, the helper function signature to actually make an RPC call is as follows:
     <tt>call(srv, rpcname, args, reply) bool</tt>.
 </p>